 THE WALLS OF THE CASTLE were constructed from cross-cut oak.
 The carpenters finished the first floor wood in dark mahogany symbolizing a battle station.
 The second floor is finished in white oak, reflecting a celebration.

 THE GRAND HALL has a seating capacity of 250.
-It features magnificent tapestries and bronze chandeliers.
+It features magnificent bronze chandeliers.